Search by category, archive or keyword

 So the answer is that methadone and Suboxone clinics work for some people some of the time.

 By work, we mean stabilizing an addiction and providing long-term pain relief.
 As an answer to weaning oneself off addictive drugs, they are far from the best choice.

-Since they aren’t equipped to do a thorough individual assessment many of them will recommend long-term opioid maintenance treatment.
-They also lead to the problem of getting off methadone or Suboxone, after treatment.
+Since they aren’t equipped to do a thorough individual assessment, many of them will recommend long-term opioid maintenance treatment.
+They also lead to the problem of getting off methadone or Suboxone after treatment.

-The Best Way To Overcome Addiction
+The Best Way to Overcome Addiction

 If you want to overcome your addiction to opioids, there is a safe way.
 Instead of becoming hooked on another opioid for a long period of time, use a taper schedule.
 Slowly wean off the drug.
 This will reduce the severity of your withdrawal symptoms, along with the chances that you will develop an addiction to another opioid.

-Developing A Treatment Plan With Family First Intervention
+Developing A Treatment Plan with Family First Intervention

 We have a series of steps in our program that help guide your family and the one struggling through the recovery process.
 Our experts offer case management services to counsel your family throughout recovery.
 From intervention to aftercare, Family First Intervention will take care of your family.

-If you have a loved one struggling with an opioid addiction, the first step is getting a family assessment.
+If you have a loved one struggling with opioid addiction, the first step is getting a family assessment.
 Call Family First Intervention to set up an assessment and create a long-term opioid addiction treatment plan.

 An intervention is not about how to control the substance user; it is about how to let go of believing you can.